j2store/userguide/google_merchant_center_shopping_feed_app.md

 Please select your product condition from this list.
 This field is mandatory and should not be skipped.

 ### Configure Fields
+There are a list of fields that are needed to be uploaded to the merchant center feed.
+You may enable or disable the fields in this section.

+The fields in **Enabled** state are considered during Feed generation.

+Please refer Google's Documentation for List of Fields used for the Google Shopping Feed and its detailed specifications under this link.
+[Google Shopping Feed - List of Fields]()

 The following image illustrates the actions that are involved in import and export of .csv file.